Why internet safety matters

 So it’s also a good idea to encourage your child to talk to you if she sees something that worries her – for example, you might say, ‘Sometimes people put horrible things on the internet.
 Some of it’s made up and some of it’s real.
 If you see anything that upsets you or makes you feel uncomfortable, let me know’.

 If you name some things to look out for, it can help your child identify unsuitable material by himself.
 For example, ‘If you see a site with scary or rude pictures, swearing or angry words, let me know.
 It’s not a good site for you to look at’.

 You could also explain that not all information on the internet is true or helpful – for example, some news is made up.
 Encouraging your child to question things she finds on the internet helps her develop the ability to tell whether a website has good-quality information.
 This is part of digital and media literacy.

 Your child learns from you.
 This means you can model safe and healthy internet use by using the internet in the way you want your child to use it – for example, by not having internet-connected devices in bedrooms or bathrooms, and by using technology for positive purposes like sending supportive messages to friends.

 Taking care with privacy and personal information

-Your child also needs to be careful about information she enters on websites like gaming sites or competitions.
-You could agree with your child that she’ll check with you before filling out online competitions or memberships.
+- not enter personal information on gaming sites or competitions.
+You could ask your child to check with you before filling out any online competitions or memberships

 Avoiding online purchases

-It’s also a good idea for you and your child to agree on some rules about in-app and other online purchases like ebooks.
-For example, you might say, ‘if you want to buy a new game or a book, ask me first and we’ll talk about it’.
+It’s also a good idea for you and your child to agree on clear rules about not accepting in-app purchases.
+You might say, ‘Lots of people want our money, but it’s important that we don’t waste it on things we don’t need.
+If you want to buy a new game or something in a game, please ask me’.

 It’s OK if your rules are different from those of other families.
 If you’ve thought them through and you’re happy with the way they’re working, you’re helping to keep your child safe online.